adrienbaron/twobunnies-workshop/TASKS.md

 The `startHopAnimation` method from the `BunnySprite` class will be called to make the bunny start it's hoping animation.

-Animations in cocos2d are a subset of Actions.
+Animate Actions in cocos2d are a subset of Actions.
-There are various actions you can do, like moving from a position to another, scaling, changing opacity and more.
+There are various Actions you can do, like moving from a position to another, scaling, changing opacity and more.
 See [here](https://docs.cocos2d-x.org/cocos2d-x/v3/en/actions/) for more details on what's possible.

 In this case you will want to follow the following steps.